 System on Chip (SoC) in IoT refers to an integrated circuit that combines all essential electronic components—such as CPU, memory, input/output interfaces, and communication modules—onto a single chip.
 This design simplifies hardware architecture and improves efficiency in Internet of Things (IoT) devices.

-SoC technology exists to address the growing need for compact, energy-efficient, and high-performance systems.
-Traditional hardware required multiple chips to perform different functions, which increased size, power consumption, and complexity.
-With IoT devices becoming smaller and more connected, SoC enables seamless integration while reducing physical footprint.
+SoC technology exists to meet the growing need for compact, energy-efficient, and high-performance systems.
+Traditional hardware required multiple chips for different functions, which increased size, power consumption, and complexity.

-Why System on Chip in IoT Matters Today
+Why SoC in IoT Matters Today

 -